thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

 device-type-1:
     0:
-        image: /images/user-guide/ui/alias/asset-type-1-pe.png
+        image: /images/user-guide/ui/alias/device-type-1-pe.png
-        title: 'In the “Add alias” dialog, enter the alias name, and select the “Device type” filter type.
-Then specify the device profile(s) and enter an expression that will filter the names of the displayed devices;'
+        title: 'In the "Add alias" dialog, enter the alias name, and select the "Device type" filter type.
+Then specify the device profile(s) and optionally enter an expression to filter the names of the displayed devices;'

 device-type-2:
     0:
-        image: /images/user-guide/ui/alias/asset-type-2-pe.png
+        image: /images/user-guide/ui/alias/device-type-2-pe.png
         title: 'In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Device type" alias in the "Entity alias" field.
 Click "Add";'
     1:
-        image: /images/user-guide/ui/alias/asset-type-3-pe.png
+        image: /images/user-guide/ui/alias/device-type-3-pe.png
         title: 'The Entities table widget that displays assets with the asset profile "thermometers" and whose names begins with "Therm" has been added'

 entity-view-type-1:
     0:
         image: /images/user-guide/ui/alias/entity-view-type-1-pe.png
-        title: 'In the “Add alias” dialog, enter the alias name, and select the “Entity view type” filter type.
-Then specify the entity view type(s) and enter an expression that will filter the names of the displayed entity views;'
+        title: 'In the "Add alias" dialog, enter the alias name, and select the "Entity view type" filter type.
+Then specify the entity view type(s) and optionally enter an expression to filter the names of the displayed entity views;'

 entity-view-type-2:
     0: